Stonks-tech/GoodPicker/readme.md

 ```

 ## Custom Items
-You can implement your completely custom item.
+You can implement your completely custom item by extending `NumberPickerItem` interface.
 It gives you possibility to draw anything on canvas in a `draw` method.
 Here example of implementation of DrawableNumberPickerItem:
 ```kotlin
 class DrawableNumberPickerItem(val drawable: Drawable) : NumberPickerItem {
     private var _style: GoodNumberPickerStyle = GoodNumberPickerStyle.default